cormullion/Thebes.jl/docs/src/basics.md

 ![point example](assets/figures/helix2.svg)

-The gfunction require two arguments: the first contains the 3D point, the second contains the 2D point.
-The function then has the responsibility to draw the graphics for that point.
+The gfunction anonymous function requires two arguments: the first contains the 3D point, the second contains the 2D point.
+The function then has the responsibility to draw the 2D graphics for that 2D point, with the possibility of using anything or nothing about the original 3D coordinates.
 This gives us more control over the rendering of the points.
-If you want Luxor stars, you use the second argument - you don't need the first:
+If you just want Luxor stars, you use the second 2D argument - you don't need the first, 3D, one:

 ```@example
 using Thebes, Luxor # hide